simon-duchastel/personal-website/content/projects/older-projects.md

 project-tags: ["Advent of Code 2020", "Nebula Game", "CropConnect"]
 ---

-As I put this site together, I think it's only fair to include some stuff I've done in the past.
+As I put this site together, I think it's only fair to include some software projects I've worked on in the past.
 (It also helps beef up the site until I actually do some interesting things, which I suspect won't be for a while).

 So with that, here are some of the projects I dug up from my high school and college days.
 None are particularly spectacular, but my philosophy is that the things you do in your free time don't have to be spectacular.
 If they bring you joy that's enough, and if you learned something along the way even better!